 Oil and natural gas are still undebated fuels of the modern spirit: road networks, shopping malls, suburban districts, nylons, airplanes, lipstick or plastic garbage – nothing of this would exist without them.
 Those substances have truly shaped our life.
 And they have been and still are a political issue with a tremendous amount and constant danger of exploding and causing hazardous situations.

 Oil as a fossil resource comes from the depth of time, is the elixir of our present age, and threatens more and more our future.
 There is a growing wish to end the 100 year old oil rush.
 How can we sustain our lifestyle that is based on the excessive use of energy?
 The answer has yet to be found.

 An ETC project in many languages and different aspects, connected by the same topic.

-	Inspired by an idea for a play from the Austrian author Magdalena Schrefel, Schauspielhaus Graz would like to invite ETC members to participate in a joint project, in which you can commission a local author to write a dramatic text dealing with the question “Which kind of drama does fossil energy provoke in your country?”
-The text could then be staged by your theatre or presented in any other form.
+Inspired by an idea for a play from the Austrian author Magdalena Schrefel, Schauspielhaus Graz invited ETC members to participate in a joint project, in which a local author was commissioned to write a dramatic text dealing with the question “Which kind of drama does fossil energy provoke in your country?”

 Every place of the project finds its own stories to tell about oil.
 In terms of content different perspectives of the topic are complementing each other.
 The big picture is created from various small images that represent local themes.
 European collaboration and political engagement foster visibility for a burning issue and show that common problems can only be solved when working together: a network of communication circulates words instead of oil and draws energy rather from cultural exchange then from fossil fuel.
 Participating theatres are invited to reflect their own need of energy and encouraged to experiment artistically or organizationally with energy neutrality.